 A Written Statement Of The Benefits Your Work Brings Customers

-You don’t sell articles, or sculpture, or a better body–you sell increased readership, a beautiful home, and a better lifestyle, etc. You help people generate leads and simplify their business.
+You don’t sell articles, or websites, or a better body–you sell increased readership, a beautiful home, and a better lifestyle, etc. You help people generate leads and simplify their business.
+You provide value.

 It takes time to really build this list out, so keep your ears open for your clients’ problems and positive comments they make on your work.

 A List Of Potential Sources Of New Clients

 This will grow and change, but you should know where to look…it may be Hoovers, a startup newsletter, even Twitter lists or followers, but have a set place where you go hunting.
 (Here are some tips to get moving on better marketing.)

 A Commitment To When And How You Will Look For New Clients